 Sydney is fast becoming vegan-friendly, with a surge of vegan options in restaurants, cafés and retail shops.
 There's Soul Burger, home to some of the top-rated vegan burgers in Sydney, even rivalling meat burgers, with restaurants in Randwick, Glebe, Newtown and Parramatta.
 In St Peters, there's Suzy Spoon, the only vegan butcher in Sydney.
 The Cruelty Free Shop in Glebe is a vegan supermarket with a range of vegan food, and health, fashion, beauty and household products.
 And on the third day of each month, the Sydney Vegan Market opens its doors in Moore Park, offering a plethora of all things plant-based, cruelty-free and vegan.

 If you wish to see a difference in the world, you can start by exploring your lifestyle choices.
 Consider the benefits of a plant-based diet.
 Try "Meatless Mondays", or a 7-day or 30-day vegan challenge.
 Show compassion to all animals.
-Lend your support to local products and businesses which are kind to people, animals and nature.
+Lend your support to local products and businesses that are kind to people, animals and nature.

-P.S.
-Here is the lecture I mentioned earlier.
+Note: Here is the lecture I mentioned earlier.
 Some viewers may find it distressing to watch, but perhaps that very distress is a sign that something isn't quite right―and hence worth watching for the important message it reveals.

 5 tips for nailing your job application